Hurricane Insurance: Cost, Coverage And Claims

 Our home is our refuge, so we take every precaution to make sure it’s protected and that we can always feel safe.
-While we do as much as we can to prepare for the unexpected when a natural disaster like a hurricane hits, it has the potential to throw our carefully constructed lives into disarray.
+While we do as much as we can to prepare for the unexpected when a natural disaster like a hurricane hits, such an event has the potential to throw our carefully constructed lives into disarray.

 As part of your hurricane season preparation, it’s important to look at specialized hazard insurance to make sure you’re able to safeguard your physical and financial interests by protecting your home from some of the special risks a hurricane poses.